Analysis | New polling makes clear what Trump refuses to see: His pandemic response has been a political disaster

 High quality national polling, including ones released over the weekend from Fox News and from The Post and our partners at ABC News, show how Trump’s pandemic response is actually damaging his reelection chances.

 Since May, our polling shows, his approval rating on the economy is about the same.
-Since March, though, approval of his handling of the pandemic has dropped 13 points with 1-in-5 Republicans now disapproving of the job he's doing.
+Since March, though, approval of his handling of the pandemic has dropped 13 points with 1 in 5 Republicans now disapproving of the job he’s doing.
 While he and former vice president Joe Biden were separated by only two points four months ago, the gap has widened to 15 points.

 The Fox poll shows how confidence in the government’s approach to the crisis has collapsed since earlier in the year.
 In March and April, most Americans said they approved of Trump’s handling of the pandemic.
 In polls since May, that figure has hovered around 43 percent.
 Anthony S. Fauci, the country’s leading infectious-disease expert whom Trump described as “a little bit of an alarmist” in his interview with Wallace, is viewed with approval by about three-quarters of Americans.

-It's that chart on the right, though, which ties into the broader point.
+It’s that chart on the right, though, that ties into the broader point.
 Most Americans now see the pandemic as completely out of control.
-That includes much of Trump's base: a quarter of Republicans, a third of white evangelical Christians and nearly half of white men without college degrees.
-Many might see it as out of control as a function of failures by others, but those numbers generally align with the percentages who say they disapprove of Trump's handling of the emergency.
+That includes much of Trump’s base: a quarter of Republicans, a third of white evangelical Christians and nearly half of white men without college degrees.
+Many might see it as out of control as a function of failures by others, but those numbers generally align with the percentages who say they disapprove of Trump’s handling of the emergency.

 The challenge of the pandemic has consistently been that reducing its spread has meant enacting restrictions of varying unpleasantness.
-Other countries which have managed to control the virus — and, therefore, begun to return to normalcy — have introduced rolling shutdowns of economic activity and mandated face masks or other tools aimed at limiting the virus’s spread.
-Trump continues to resist doing so — despite the Fox News poll finding that 6-in-10 Americans support a national stay-in-place order and 7-in-10 support a national mask-wearing mandate.
+Other countries that have managed to control the virus — and, therefore, begun to return to normalcy — have introduced rolling shutdowns of economic activity and mandated face masks or other tools aimed at limiting the virus’s spread.
+Trump continues to resist doing so — despite the Fox News poll finding that 6 in 10 Americans support a national stay-in-place order and 7 in 10 support a national mask-wearing mandate.

 During his interview with the president, Wallace asked specifically about a comment made by the head of the Centers for Disease Control and Prevention that wearing masks for a few weeks could bring the pandemic under control.